What Is NeuroMuscular Reeducation?

-Once there is fibrous healing these adhesions pull us out of a three dimensional orientation with gravity.
-As a muscle tendon begins to stretch and encounters an adhesion, the muscle contracts to prevent any further stretching and to protect the area involved.
+Adhesions will form wherever damage and inflammation have occurred, and they limit both strength and speed of contraction as well as range of motion.
+Once there is fibrous healing, these adhesions pull us out of balance.
+As a muscle tendon begins to stretch and encounters an adhesion, the muscle contracts to prevent any further stretching in an effort to protect the injury.

-The result is that the muscles involved are not as strong and the range of motion is limited in the involved joint.
-Adhesions can affect areas that are quite small, sometimes just a few muscle fibers, and other times there can be a number of areas like that scattered throughout a muscle group.
+As a result of an adhesion/scar tissue, the muscles involved are weak and the range of motion is limited.
+Adhesions can affect areas that are quite small, sometimes just a few muscle fibers, and other times there can be a number of areas scattered throughout a muscle group.

-“Freeing the adhesion is only part of the battle,” according to Dr. Levy.
-“Each person has a subtle, complex and unconscious perception of his or her own body.
-When you have pain and limitation of motion due to an injury, you adapt your body image to fit that limitation.
-This unconscious mental adaptation can often persist long after the injury has been resolved without the “Reeducation” part of Neuromuscular Reeducation.”
-“It isn’t enough to clear up a problem, we also have to convince the patients that the problem is gone.”
-Otherwise, they persist in favoring the area that was causing them pain.
-Patients may often limp for several months after a hip or leg problem has been eliminated, so the most important part of the treatment is in making the patients aware so that they can adapt their new behavior to the new physical reality.”
+“Freeing the adhesion is the beginning of the healing process” according to Dr. Levy.
+“Each person has a subtle, frequently unconscious perception of his or her own body.
+When there is pain and limitation of motion due to an injury, you adapt your body image to fit that perceived limitation.
+This unconscious mental adaptation can often persist long after the injury has been resolved, and the ‘Reeducation’ part of the NMRSM technique is critical.
+Without the ‘Reeducation’, patients may persist in favoring the area that was causing them pain.
+For instance, a patient may often limp for several months after a hip or leg problem has been eliminated, so the most important part of the treatment is in making the patient ‘aware’ of the corrected area so they can adapt their new behavior to their new physical reality.”